 - Whether you want to outsource certain tasks or not

 - And more!

-For example, if you want to do most of the tasks involved yourself, the cost will be much lower compared to the scenario where you outsource most of the work.
+For example, if you want to do most of the tasks yourself, the costs will be much lower than when you outsource most of the work.

-So, most of these decisions will be driven by your skill sets, your budget and the time you have available with you.
+Most of these decisions will be driven by your skill sets, your budget, and the time you have available with you.

-In the next few chapters, I have covered in detail how these decisions can impact the cost of creating an online course.
-You’ll need to add the individual costs in different sections based on your specific scenario to get the overall cost for your purpose.
+In the next few chapters, I have covered how these decisions can impact the cost of creating an online course.
+You can then add the individual costs in different sections based on your specific scenario to get the overall cost for your purpose.